goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 ### Control Rank

+The **Control Rank** represents your character's universal scale of power in relationship to their ability to handle their Quirk.

+It is determined by taking taking the total amount of experience your character has accumulated and dividing that amount by 5.
+Then, compare the resulting value against the Letter Ranks table above.

+It is determined by taking total experience the character has accumulated and dividing that sum by 5.

 The true ranks of your character's skills act as the basis for calculating your character's Control Rank.

 You determine the Control Rank of a character by dividing the sum of all of the Experience that your character has accumulated by 5 and comparing the result against the table of Letter Ranks above.
-## Health Points
+## Hit Points

-**Health Points** represents the amount of fatigue and injury that your character can endure before succumbing to them and falling unconscious.
+**Hit Points** represent the amount of fatigue and pain that your character can sustain before succumbing to their injuries and falling unconscious.
 It is calculated as the sum of the modifiers of all your character's skills except Stamina, plus the amount of additional hit points as determined by the rank of your character's Stamina modifier according to the following table:

 | Rank | -   | =   | +   |
 | ---- | --- | --- | --- |